CundyTech/currency-trader/README.md

 # Currency Trading Bot

 This project is a currency trading bot that automates trading strategies on various exchanges.
 It is designed to be modular and extensible, allowing for easy integration of new trading strategies and exchange APIs.
-The bot supports multi-currency forex pair trading, daily candle aggregation, and advanced strategies such as the 50/200 SMA crossover.
+The bot currently supports multi-currency forex pair trading with strategies 50/200 SMA crossover and standard SMA.

 ## Project Structure